Follow-up questions are where the real insights live. Here’s how to craft them — and how AI can help.

 Upload survey responses, customer feedback, or a handful of pilot interviews, and AI can highlight gaps, shallow answers, or overlooked themes.
 It then suggests follow-up areas worth exploring more deeply in upcoming interviews.

 AI-moderated sessions allow you to quickly gather broad input across user segments, regions, or personas.
-The AI can push for nuance — surfacing differences in needs, language, and motivations — before you invest in deeper human-led interviews.
+Smart AI follow-up questions can dig for nuance — surfacing differences in needs, language, and motivations — before you invest in deeper human-led interviews.
 By the time you sit down with a participant, you already know where to dig.

 Great follow-up questions turn interviews into insights.
 They anchor in what was said, push for stories, explore emotions, clarify contradictions, and narrow scope.